suhag10/suhag10/README.md

 🎯 My focus on Website Quality <br />

 ## 🚀 About Me
 As a dedicated web developer, I am passionate about crafting exceptional websites.
 With three years of experience in this field, I possess extensive knowledge of various web technologies.
-My ultimate goal is to deliver web experiences that surpass my clients' expectations.
+My ultimate goal is to deliver web experiences that surpass my client's expectations.

 ## 👨‍💻 Skills: